EDI-Related Groups

 “Founded in 2010, Engineering Positive Space is an informal group of students, staff and faculty who work together to make U of T Engineering a place where everyone in our diverse community can feel at home.
 The group meets a few times each year to discuss challenges and plan for events like Pink Shirt Day and Toronto Pride, which have become U of T Engineering traditions.”

 QueerSphere is a part of the Engineering Positive Space initiative.
-It is the engineering LGBTQ+ group here at Skule.
-We want to get people involved in and aware of the LGBTQ+ community, to make engineering at U of T a more welcoming and inclusive place for all.
-Throughout the year we run socials and fun events such as Pride **** and Gingerbread Bridge Building and run EDI training modules for F!rosh Week and EngSoc – and we’re hoping to do even more this year!
+It’s the LGBTQ+ group here at Skule.
+Getting people involved in and aware of the LGBTQ+ community to make engineering at U of T a more welcoming and inclusive place for all is their goal.
+Throughout the year, they run socials and fun events such as Pride **** and Gingerbread Bridge Building and run EDI training modules for F!rosh Week and EngSoc – and they’re hoping to do even more this year!

 WISE National Conference 2024 [Source]